Opening The Thought-Shifting Door

 In addition to providing people with tangible, skill-developing work opportunities, open-door leaders need to know how to shift people’s thinking.
 Real opportunities can be found in convincing people to become imaginative by freeing them from narrow, negative, or habitual thinking.

-You may be surprised to hear that encouraging thought-shifting is not as difficult or complicated as it may seem.
+You may be surprised to hear that encouraging thought-shifting is not as complicated as it may seem.

 Consider Your Words